 Why Community Living?

-Community living offers many benefits for individuals and their families, but it also offers many benefits to the communities themselves.
+Inclusion of older adults and people with disabilities also offers many benefits to communities themselves.
 Communities miss out on valuable voices and perspectives when people with disabilities and older adults are left out.
-They are deprived of co-workers, volunteers, mentors, and friends who offer new ways of thinking about, and navigating, the world as well as wisdom collected over many decades.
-Older adults also often serve the critical roles of family historians and keepers of a community's memories.
+They are deprived of co-workers, volunteers, mentors, and friends who offer new ways of thinking about, and navigating, the world.
+When older adults are excluded, communities lose wisdom collected over many decades, and their connection to history.

-Not only is community living rewarding for individuals and communities, but also happens to be less expensive than other options for most people.
+Community living also happens to be less expensive than other options for most people.
 Skilled nursing facilities can cost an average of $75,000 a year and public residential facilities for people with disabilities average $225,000 a year.
 In most cases, these costs are not covered by Medicare or private health insurance.

 Finally, a series of laws, court decisions, and administrative rules have established community living as a legal right.
 Most notably, in 1999, the U.S. Supreme Court ruled in Olmstead v.
 L.C. that people with disabilities must receive services in the most integrated settings possible.
 This landmark decision has been a critical tool in protecting the rights of people with disabilities and older adults alike.

 Many older adults and people with disabilities need help with the daily tasks of life.
 For some people this is physical help such as help with dressing and eating.
 For others, it is help with making decisions and planning.
 Still others require a blend of supports.
 Each person is unique, and the help they may need is unique as well.

 At ACL, we believe that the preferences and needs of older adults and people with disabilities who need assistance belong at the center of the system of services and supports that enable them to live the lives they want to live.
 We further believe that those needs and preferences should be defined by the individual receiving services and supports.